dyihoon90/aws-cognito-oidc/readme.md

 During the API authorization process,instead of using the default Cognito Authorizer to protect our resource APIs on API Gateway, we need to use our own custom authorizer.

 \
-The custom authorizer will call Cognito's `getUser` API, which will return `401` if the refresh token that generated the access token had been revoked
+The custom authorizer will call Cognito's `getUser` API, which will return `401` if the refresh token that generated the access token had been revoked due to the global signout.

 ### Q: Can we use Cognito if we need to revoke a user's access if they are abusing our APIs?